 For many people, alcohol has a strong effect but when consumed in a moderate amount, it is not unhealthy or dangerous.
 Over time though, excessive drinking can develop into alcohol use disorder (AUD), or more commonly known as alcoholism.
 AUD is characterized by cravings, physical and emotional dependence on alcohol, uncontrollable alcohol use, and negative emotions when not drinking.
 According to the National Institute on Alcoholism and Alcohol Abuse (NIAAA), an estimated 15 million people in the United States have AUD.

 AUD is a chronic, relapsing brain disorder that can lead to significant health problems, including liver damage, depression, high blood pressure, heart failure, and certain types of cancers.
-It can also result in negative life consequences, such as job loss, strained relationships with loved ones, and arrests or jail time.
+It can also result in negative life consequences, such as strained relationships with loved ones, job loss, and arrests or jail time.
+In this article, we’ll explore how to identify the signs and symptoms of alcoholism.

 One of the early signs is a pattern of excessive drinking.
 This pattern includes both binge drinking and heavy drinking.
-Binge drinking is when someone drinks a large amount at one time.
-For men, it’s drinking five or more drinks within two hours.
-For women, it is having four or more drinks within two hours.
-Heavy drinking is 8 or more drinks a week for women and 15 or more drinks a week for men.
-Drinking excessively from time to time does not mean someone has an alcohol addiction but it does put them at a higher risk for developing it.
+Binge drinking is defined as consuming five or more drinks for men and four or more drinks for women within two hours.
+Heavy drinking is 15 or more drinks per week for men and eight or more drinks per week for women.
+While drinking excessively from time to time doesn’t mean someone has an alcohol addiction, it does increase the risk of developing AUD.
+Other early signs include:

-Excessive drinking and alcohol addiction also has a range of physical side effects, including:
+Excessive drinking and alcoholism also has a range of physical side effects, including:

 The smell of alcohol on the breath that lingers for hours after heavy drinking